mikelevins/bard/0.4/doc/bard.md

 | `(^ (x y) (* x y))` | `<method>` |

 ### Resources

-Here are examples of Resource values, listed with types that can represent them.

 | values | types |
 | --- | ------------------------- |